Current Projects

 How you can help

-Port Sunlight Village Trust are undertaking the long, complex journey to bring this beautiful feature back into use, however this will cost hundreds of thousands of pounds.
+Port Sunlight Village Trust is undertaking the long, complex journey to bring this beautiful feature back into use, however this will cost hundreds of thousands of pounds.
 As a charity, every penny we receive is reinvested back into the village.
 If you would like to help repair the Boating Pond for future generations to enjoy, please donate online below or inside Port Sunlight Museum.
 From as little as a £5 donation, you can support this project.

 .